shaneutt/bpfd/docs/blog/posts/introduction-to-bpfd.md

 eBPF programs is not a road well traveled yet, and the story gets even more complicated when you want to deploy your programs into more complicated setups, such as a [Kubernetes] cluster.
-It was these kinds of problems which instigated the creation of [Bpfd]: a system daemon for loading and managing eBPF programs in both tradition systems and Kubernetes clusters.
+It was these kinds of problems which motivated the creation of [Bpfd]: a system daemon for loading and managing eBPF programs in both traditional systems and Kubernetes clusters.
 In this blog post we'll discuss the problems Bpfd can help solve, and how to deploy and use it.

 [userspace]:https://en.wikipedia.org/wiki/User_space_and_kernel_space